sweirich/pl-semantics-and-types/README.md

 # Programming Languages: Semantics and Types
 CIS 7000-01 Fall 2025

-> [!IMPORTANT]
-> The first class will be Wednesday, September 3rd.
-There is no class on 8/27.

 ## Course Description

 What makes a programming language useful, expressive, safe, or even elegant?